kbarros/HermiteInterpolation.jl/README.md

 <img src="./assets/hermite_fit.svg"></img>

 The fitting function `f` can be evaluated over any type that supports addition and multiplication.
-For example, using a symbolic variable `X` from [DynamicPolynomials](https://github.com/JuliaAlgebra/DynamicPolynomials.jl), we build the explicit interpolation polynomial and its derivative:
+For example, with a symbolic variable `X` from [DynamicPolynomials](https://github.com/JuliaAlgebra/DynamicPolynomials.jl), one can obtain the explicit interpolation polynomial and its derivative:

 ```jl
 using DynamicPolynomials